OneMadGypsy/pico-sd-card/README.md

 **setup(`automount`, `wait`)**

 If you use the `detect` option, did not `wait`, and did not have an sdcard inserted, you can manually call the card setup at a later time to establish a connection.
 You can also designate whether you want to `automount` the card and/or `wait` for a card to be inserted.
+This feature can be used anywhere that it is mandatory for an sdcard to be connected and mounted.
+If an sdcard is already connected and mounted when this is called the request is simply ignored.
 ```python
 import sdcard